wojciech11/se_scaling_teams/README.md

 ## Design Principles

-- Leading by setting the context.
+- Leading by setting the context;
+- iteration & experimentation;
+- ownership;
+- assess the outcome.

 ## Product teams